bigmms/cheng_gcce19_smoke100k/index.md

 There are 3 subsets of synthesized smoke images for simulation of different smoldering fires as follows:

-> _Smoke100k-L_: samples are synthesized by smoke masks selected from the Low level with twenty kinds of angles,
+* _Smoke100k-L_: samples are synthesized by smoke masks selected from the Low level with twenty kinds of angles,

-> _Smoke100k-M_: samples are synthesized by smoke masks selected from the Middle level with eight kinds of angles,
+* _Smoke100k-M_: samples are synthesized by smoke masks selected from the Middle level with eight kinds of angles,

-> _Smoke100k-H_: samples are synthesized by smoke masks selected from the High level with fifteen kinds of angles.
+* _Smoke100k-H_: samples are synthesized by smoke masks selected from the High level with fifteen kinds of angles.

-For more details of the dataset, please refer to the paper "Smoke 100k: A Database for Smoke Detection".
+For more details of the dataset, please refer to the paper [Smoke 100k: A Database for Smoke Detection](https://ieeexplore.ieee.org/document/9015309).

 ### Header 3